 Work in a lab & there are some “boring” experiments you have to do A LOT in order to do the “exciting” experiments that require more thought.
-An example many people might be overly-familiar with if they’ve ever taken a biochemistry or molecular biology course or joined one of those types of labs is the “miniprep” (aka ALKALINE LYSIS) in which we separate and purify plasmid DNA we put into bacteria (a circular piece of DNA often containing the genetic instructions for a protein we want to study) from all the stuff that was already in the bacteria.
-So we can then do things like check that the plasmid has the gene we think you put in there.
+An example many people might be overly-familiar with if they’ve ever taken a biochemistry or molecular biology course or joined one of those types of labs is the “miniprep” (aka ALKALINE LYSIS).
+This is a technique in which we separate and purify plasmid DNA we put into bacteria (a circular piece of DNA often containing the genetic instructions for a protein we want to study) from all the stuff that was already in the bacteria.
+Once pure, we can then do things like check that the plasmid has the gene we think we put in there.
 And, if so, stick the plasmid into cells that’ll make protein from it.
-When you have a lot to clone, this is a technique you’re gonna hone!
+So, when you have a lot to molecularly clone, this is a technique you’re gonna hone!

-The first times you do an experiment it’s always kinda stressful & it’s hard to imagine it ever seeming “boring” but, for things you end up having to do a lot that don’t require a lot of thought (at least “brain thought”) thanks to muscle memory, you can get bored – if you let yourself.
-But if you imagine what the molecules are doing as you do it, it makes it a lot more fun.
-And it helps you really appreciate why you’re doing what – and this is especially important when you’re working from a kit as is often the case with minipreps.
+The first times you do an experiment it’s always kinda stressful & it’s hard to imagine it will ever seem “boring” but, for things you end up having to do a lot that don’t require a lot of “mind thought” thanks to muscle memory, you can get bored – if you let yourself.
+But if you imagine what the molecules are doing as you carry out each step, it makes it a lot more fun.
+And it helps you really appreciate why you’re doing what – which is especially important when you’re working from a kit as is often the case with minipreps.
 So let the bumbling biochemist help you beat boredom & bring some pep to the MINIPREP!

-Aka ALKALINE LYSIS, “minipreps” are experiments in which we separate and purify the plasmid DNA we put into bacteria from all the stuff that was already in the bacteria (the DNA we don’t want, proteins, sugars, etc.).
-You can’t just break the cells open (lyse them) & pull out all the DNA because the bacteria has its own DNA you aren’t interested in.
+Aka ALKALINE LYSIS, “minipreps” is a technique in which we separate and purify the plasmid DNA we put into bacteria (the DNA we want) from all the stuff that was already in the bacteria (the DNA we don’t want, proteins, sugars, etc.).
+You can’t just break the cells open (lyse them) & pull out *all* the DNA because the bacteria has its own DNA which you aren’t interested in.
 But some cool chemistry comes to the rescue!
 Of course, we can’t just jump to the climax of the story, so let’s step back and set the scene…

 Each cell that took in the plasmid will start growing and dividing.
 Even though we spread the cells out, instead of getting a fuzzy lawn of bacteria we (hopefully) get some scattered globby dots.
-Each of these dots is called a colony, and represents 1 original cell taking in the plasmid and its replicating asexually (just copying its DNA & splitting itself in 2) so each cell within a colony should have the same plasmid (though the cells might have different numbers of copies of it) but cells in different colonies might have different plasmids
+Each of these dots is called a colony, and represents 1 original cell taking in the plasmid and replicating asexually (just copying its DNA & splitting itself in two).
+Thus, each cell within a colony should have the same plasmid (though the cells might have different numbers of copies of it) but cells in different colonies might have different plasmids.

-If all went well, all of the plasmids taken in will be “perfect” – the gene really got in there ok, there aren’t any typos etc. But all doesn’t always go perfectly so we want to check.
+If all went well, all of the plasmids taken in will be “perfect” – the gene really got in there okay, there aren’t any typos etc. But all doesn’t always go perfectly… so we want to check.

-But we’ll need more DNA.
-So we choose a few colonies and stick a bit of them in some liquid media (typically 5mL LB) and let them grow overnight (at 37°C with shaking).
+In order to check, we’ll need more DNA.* So we choose a few colonies and stick a bit of them in some liquid media (typically 5mL LB) and let them grow overnight (at 37°C with shaking).
 Then we can isolate the plasmid DNA and send it for sequencing (and/or do an analytical restriction enzyme digest) to make sure all is A-OK before moving on.

-So we want to purify our plasmid DNA (pDNA), but that plasmid is in bacterial cells that have their own genomic DNA (gDNA) as well as a bunch of proteins and stuff.
-So how do we isolate the plasmid DNA (pDNA)?
+So we want to purify our plasmid DNA (pDNA), but that plasmid is in bacterial cells which have their own genomic DNA (gDNA) as well as a bunch of proteins and stuff.
+So how do we isolate the pDNA?

-Clearly, we’ll need to get the plasmid DNA (pDNA) out of the cells, which we can do by breaking the cells open (LYSIS).
+Clearly, we’ll need to get it out of the cells, which we can do by breaking the cells open (LYSIS).
 But before you break the cells open, you want to make sure they have an ideal environment to come out into.
 The cell membrane provides a nice natural barrier to allow you to swap out the external environment – so take advantage of it!

-Right now, the cells are in the liquid media you grew them in – usually the bacteria food LB (Luria Broth) with an antibiotic for selection – so that media has salts, peptides (from the tryptone – trypsin-digested casein protein), vitamins etc. (from the yeast extract), all sorts of stuff the bacteria want/need to survive and thrive (and make lots of copies of your plasmid)
+Right now, the cells are in the liquid media you grew them in (often Lysogeny Broth, LB) – in addition to the antibiotic for selection, the media contains salts, peptides (from the tryptone – trypsin-digested casein protein), vitamins etc. (from the yeast extract), all sorts of stuff the bacteria want/need to survive and thrive (and make lots of copies of your plasmid). http://bit.ly/bacterialmedia

-If our goal is to purify the pDNA, might as well get rid of as much of that stuff we don’t want now, while the cell membrane provides a convenient natural barrier (especially because some of that stuff could interfere with future steps).
-Also, we want to minimize the volume we’re working with.
+If our goal is to purify the pDNA, we might as well get rid of as much of that stuff we don’t want now, while the cell membrane provides a convenient natural barrier (especially because some of that stuff could interfere with future steps).
+We also want to minimize the volume we’re working with.
 Right now, the cells are “spread out” in excess media but if we “spin them down” by centrifugation, we can separate the cells (heavy) from the media (light).

 So we stick the tubes in a centrifuge, which spins really fast, pelleting the cells.
 We then pour off the liquid (SUPERNATANT) but keep the pellet which has our cells.

-The first buffer we’ll use in the miniprep is RESUSPENSION BUFFER (“P1” in this QIAprep kit (again, this isn’t a paid endorsement or anything, just what our lab uses) has:
+The first buffer we’ll use in the miniprep is RESUSPENSION BUFFER (“P1” in this QIAprep kit (this isn’t a paid endorsement or anything, just what our lab uses) has:

-- Tris – this acts as the pH buffer (pH stabilizer) – we’re not ready to change the pH yet
+∙ Tris – this acts as the actual pH buffer (pH stabilizer) – it’s here because we’re not ready to change the pH yet

-- glycerol – osmotic balancer – osmosis refers to the movement of water from where water is more concentrated (there’s less other stuff around) to where water is less concentrated (there’s more other stuff in between the water molecules).
+∙ glycerol – this is an osmotic balancer – osmosis refers to the movement of water from where water is more concentrated (there’s less other stuff around) to where water is less concentrated (there’s more other stuff in between the water molecules).
 Since there’s a lot of stuff in the cells, if there isn’t a lot of stuff outside the cells, water will flood in.
-So we add glycerol to increase the amount of stuff outside the cells and thus keep the cells from bursting before we’re ready – we’ll burst them with detergent (synthetic soap), not pressure differences
+So we add glycerol to increase the amount of stuff outside the cells and thus keep the cells from bursting before we’re ready.
+Later we’ll burst them with detergent (synthetic soap), not pressure differences

-- EDTA – chelating agent (metal-biter) -> binds divalent cations (molecules with a +2 charge) like Mg²⁺ or Ca²⁺ that DNases (DNA chewers) need – prevents DNases from degrading the plasmid (RNaseA doesn’t need cation cofactors so it can still work and chew away the RNA).
+∙ EDTA – this is a chelating agent (metal-biter) -> binds divalent cations (molecules with a +2 charge) like Mg²⁺ or Ca²⁺ which DNases (DNA chewers) need – prevents DNases from degrading the plasmid (RNaseA doesn’t need cation cofactors so it can still work and chew away the RNA).

 What’s this next step?
 Lysis!
 We didn’t want to break the cells open before, when the outside of the cell was so “dirty”, but now that we’ve resuspended it in this “safer” & “cleaner” environment, we can go ahead lyse them.
 And for this we use another buffer

-The “doors” of e. coli are cell membranes made up of those sandwiches of phospholipids (and lipopolysaccharides (LPS’s) in the outer outer membrane (these have sugar chains sticking off them), with a peptidoglycan wall (made up of peptide-linked sugars) in between (thankfully for us e. coli’s Gram negative so this wall isn’t very thick).
+The “doors” of e. coli are cell membranes made up of those sandwiches of phospholipids (and lipopolysaccharides (LPS’s) in the outer outer membrane (these have sugar chains sticking off them), with a peptidoglycan wall (made up of peptide-linked sugars) in between (thankfully for us, e. coli is Gram negative so this wall isn’t very thick).
 SDS knocks down the door by being sneaky.
-Like other detergents, it’s amphiphilic -> it has a water-loving (Hydrophilic) part and a water-avoiding (hydrophobic) part
+Like other detergents, it’s amphiphilic -> it has a water-loving (hydrophilic) part and a water-avoided (hydrophobic) part

 The phospholipid & LPS molecules making up the cell membrane are also amphiphilic, so the SDS can kinda “join their club” -> disrupt the membrane, breaking the cell open (it also denatures the proteins embedded in the membrane